WR-1: Commercialization

 In 1971 AECL initiated design engineering of a 500 MWe CANDU-OCR, based on uranium carbide fuel.
 Carbide fuels would corrode in water but not the oil coolant.
 Carbide fuels were much easier to produce than the more complex ceramics being used in most reactor designs.
 This design effort was shut down in 1973, but WR-1 tested the concept anyway.
 Another possibility was to use metallic fuel, which would increase the density of the fuel and offer higher burnup.
 The metallic fuel conducts heat better so that a higher power core could be used in the same space.

 Accidents

-In November 1978 there was a major loss-of-coolant accident.
-2,739 liters of coolant oil leaked, most of it into the Winnipeg River.
-The repair took several weeks for workers to complete.
-There was another leak in 1980 of 680 liters.
+There were three loss-of-coolant-accidents that took place at WR-1 over its lifetime.
+Two reached the Winnipeg River.
+The first leak was in 1967, where approximately 300 litres of coolant reached the river through the outfall (the discharge point of the liquid waste) as a result of a pin-hole leak in one of the tubes in the heat exchanger.
+The second leak took place in 1977: AECL calculated that between 900 kg and 1,100 kg of coolant was deposited on the riverbed up to 1 km downstream of the outfall, and was subsequently cleaned up and monitored.
+The third coolant leak occurred in 1978 where the leaked coolant was cleaned up and stored on site and no coolant was released into the river.
+In 2006, AECL analyzed river sediment core samples at areas downstream of the site where deposits from the outfall were found.
+AECL concluded that there was no contamination of the river sediments that would have an ecological impact or affect human health.

 Status

 WR1 was shut down for the last time for economic reasons, on May 17, 1985 although it was the youngest of AECL's large research reactors.
 The reactor is in an interim decommissioning stage, defuelled and largely disassembled.
 The site will be returned to greenfield status at the end of decommissioning.